Temepara Bailey: Return to international netball

 In 2009, Temepara George announced her availability for the national team, and committed to playing with the Silver Ferns until at least the 2011 World Netball Championships.
 She was subsequently selected for the inaugural World Netball Series in Manchester, which the Silver Ferns won with a 32–27 victory over Jamaica in the final.
 George travelled to Delhi the following year for the 2010 Commonwealth Games, winning gold with the Silver Ferns after an epic 66–64 gold medal playoff against Australia.
 Injury forced her out of the side for the three-test series against England in early 2011.
 She recovered in time for the start of the 2011 ANZ Championship season.
 The Mystics had their best ever campaign in 2011, qualifying for their first finals series, before finishing runners-up in the grand final.
 George was recalled into the Silver Ferns for the 2011 World Championships in Singapore.
 The Silver Ferns progressed to the gold medal match against perennial rivals Australia, and in another overtime match New Zealand were defeated 58–57.

 International retirement

-After the World Championships, George confirmed that she is retiring from international netball at the age of 35, having played in 89 test matches for the Silver Ferns.
-She continues to captain the Northern Mystics in the ANZ Championship, and has played in every game for the Mystics since their inaugural season.
-Had George not retired, she would have become the acting captain for the Silver Ferns due to an injury to current captain, Casey Kopua (nee Williams).
+After the World Championships, George retired from international netball at the age of 35, having played in 89 test matches for the Silver Ferns.
+She continued to captain the Northern Mystics in the ANZ Championship for a further season.

+In the 2012 Queen's Birthday and Diamond Jubilee Honours, George was appointed a Member of the New Zealand Order of Merit, for services to netball.